realworldocaml/book/en/prologue.md

 functions and immutable data types, as well as aspects of OCaml's powerful type and module systems.

 If you already know OCaml, this book may surprise you.
-Core redefines most of the standard modules to be much more consistent, so you'll need to adapt older code to work with Core.
-We believe the Core model is worth learning; it's been successfully used on large, multi-million-line codebases and removes a big barrier to building sophisticated applications in OCaml.
+Core redefines most of the standard namespace to make better use of the OCaml module system and expose a number of powerful, reusable datastructures by default.
+Older OCaml code will still interoperate with Core, but you may need to adapt it for maximal benefit.
+All the _new_ code that we write uses Core, and we believe the Core model is worth learning; it's been successfully used on large, multi-million-line codebases and removes a big barrier to building sophisticated applications in OCaml.

 Code that uses only the traditional compiler standard library will always exist, but there are other online resources to learn how that works.
 Real World OCaml focuses on the techniques the authors have used in their personal experience to construct scalable, robust software systems.

 ### What to expect